 Rockland County Stalking Lawyer

 New York’s laws concerning stalking can range from low-level misdemeanors all the way to serious felonies.
 The severity of the charge depends on a person’s previous convictions for stalking, whether they used any dangerous weapon, or whether any physical harm was caused to the alleged victim.
 As such, these cases can be serious and involve complex legal matters.
-A Rockland County stalking lawyer who is experienced in examining the State’s evidence in the case and forming an aggressive defense strategy could help you avoid a criminal conviction.
+A Rockland County stalking lawyer who is experienced in examining the State’s evidence in the case and forming an aggressive domestic violence defense strategy could help you avoid a criminal conviction.

 What Types of Behavior Counts as Stalking?